-The Module Load window has a multiple-select browse of the files found in the module's directory.
-This allows you to select an arbitrary number of files to change their attributes before loading them.
+The Module Load window allows you to scan one or more Workspace Modules for new files.
+The reults are displayed in a multiple-select browse which allows you to select an arbitrary number of files to change their attributes before loading them.